-Naperville · Wheaton · Lisle · Glen Ellyn · Lombard · Downers Grove
+Naperville · Wheaton · Glen Ellyn · Downers Grove · Joliet · Plainfield · Bolingbrook

-Emalfarb Law LLC represents DuPage County buyers and sellers in residential real estate closings.
+Emalfarb Law LLC represents DuPage and Will County buyers and sellers in residential real estate closings.
 From attorney review through closing day, we protect your interests at every stage of the transaction.

-DuPage County is one of the largest and most active residential real estate markets in the Chicago suburbs.
-Home to Naperville, Wheaton, Lisle, Glen Ellyn, Lombard, Downers Grove, and dozens of other communities, DuPage County attracts buyers drawn to its top-rated school districts, established neighborhoods, and steady new construction development.
-Whether you are purchasing your first home, selling a property in one of the county's many planned communities, or closing on new construction in a developing subdivision, experienced legal representation ensures that your transaction proceeds smoothly and that your interests are protected.
-Emalfarb Law LLC is based in Northbrook and serves buyers and sellers across the greater Chicago area, including all of DuPage County.
+DuPage and Will Counties are among the largest and most active residential real estate markets in the Chicago suburbs.
+Home to Naperville, Wheaton, Glen Ellyn, Downers Grove, Joliet, Plainfield, Bolingbrook, and dozens of other communities, these counties attract buyers drawn to top-rated school districts, established neighborhoods, and steady new construction development.
+Whether you are purchasing your first home, selling a property in one of the area's many planned communities, or closing on new construction in a developing subdivision, experienced legal representation ensures that your transaction proceeds smoothly and that your interests are protected.
+Emalfarb Law LLC is based in Northbrook and serves buyers and sellers across the greater Chicago area, including all of DuPage and Will Counties.

 Emalfarb Law LLC handles residential closings for buyers and sellers throughout DuPage County.
 We review and negotiate the Multi-Board Residential Real Estate Contract, manage the attorney review period, examine title commitments, coordinate with lenders and title companies, and represent you at the closing table.
 Our goal is to identify and resolve potential issues before they become problems, so that your closing proceeds on schedule and without surprises.